 This recipe brings a few new elements into the fold.
 First, it uses cinammon oil instead of extracts or artificial flavors.
 Second, it adds an element we’ll see in future recipes: powdered sugar.
 Because, why not?

-Get the goods at Serendipity Mommy.
+Get the goods at My Serendipity Life.

 Rainbow Rock Candy

 Remember, rock candy is really for the kids.
 As mentioned in the Science Bob article, they stand to learn something about chemistry when they make it.
 Also, the process is fun, so we should let them partake.
 The blog Gluesticks embodies the spirit of rock candy creation with a rainbow-ed array of colors of rock candy swizzle sticks.

 The best part about creating rock candy of varying colors is that you can play with flavoring.
 Essence oils, extracts, and even artificial flavorings let you go nuts with combinations.